-Ford Mondeo Estate Review 2022
+Ford Mondeo Estate (2015 – 2021) Review

-Ford Mondeo Estate At A Glance
+Ford Mondeo Estate (2015 – 2021) At A Glance

-The engine range is broad, with two petrol options and three diesels from launch.
-The petrol range initially kicks off with a 1.5-litre 160PS EcoBoost, plus there is a 240PS 2.0-litre, which is joined by a 1.0-litre EcoBoost in April 2015.
+The engine range is broad, with two petrol options and three diesels.
+The petrol range initially kicked off with a 1.5-litre 160PS Ecoboost, while there was also a 240PS 2.0-litre, which was joined by a 1.0-litre Ecoboost in April 2015.